eag1ex/x-utils-es/readme.md

 /**
- * - recursive selecttion of array objects by reference
+ * - recursive selection of array objects by reference
- * @param selectBy:Array required, properties to targed selectively from left/up to right/down
+ * @param selectBy:Array required, properties to target selectively from left/up to right/down
  * @param data:Array[{},{}] required, array of Objects with properties to target
  * @returns always returns array []
  * **/